Zoltikrys/zoltikrys.github.io/_projects/2021-02-08-less-framey-zombies-(legacy).md

 **Since the new next-gen update, this mod only works with the dx11 non-rt version.**

-Ever noticed how zombies that are far away animate are really framey?
-Worry no more, just replace the re2.exe file with the downloaded one and your worries will be gone.
-This was done by changing some hex values and can be done manually.
+Resident Evil 2 Remake has zombies that are further away from the player animate at a lower frame rate, this can appear quite jarring so I modified the .exe file using a hex editor so that they animate at the same frame rate as everything else.

 **Installation:**
 * Make a copy of re2.exe as backup